CLICK HERE for Pet Friendly Mendocino County Guide.

 In Mendocino County, the welcome for four-legged friends goes far beyond a bowl of water outside local businesses and a doggie treat or two.

-This is a place where virtually all of the top experiences—canoe trips, fine dining, wine tasting, and quiet retreats in luxury inns—are as available to your dog as they are to you.
+This is a place where virtually all of the top experiences—train rides, canoe trips, fine dining, wine tasting, and quiet retreats in luxury inns—are as available to your dog as they are to you.
 In fact, Fido Friendly and Bark Magazine are among the publications that have declared Mendocino County a standout for visitors traveling with their dogs.
 Download our complete pet-friendly guide here and check out our online listing of pet-friendly lodging.

 Wine Tasting with Fido

 No trip to Mendocino County is complete without some wine tasting.
 You don’t have to leave your pets behind.
 There are two major wine producing areas: Anderson Valley, known for its world famous Pinot Noirs, and the Redwood Corridor, which produces numerous varietals.
 All wineries listed in the pet guide welcome pets, some in tasting rooms and some at outdoor decks or patios.
 A few even have resident canine greeters!